-OFIT 1106 Keyboarding Techniques I 3 credits

-In this course, students will master the computer keyboard by touch for personal use or in preparation for work in a business setting.
+OFIT 1106 Keyboarding Techniques I 3 credits In this course, students will master the computer keyboard by touch for personal use or in preparation for work in a business setting.
 Students will learn proper keyboarding technique while keying alphabetic, numeric, and 10-key numeric keypad characters.
 Students will complete activities online, where drills will facilitate learning the keyboard and developing speed and accuracy.
-In addition, students will use Microsoft Word 2013 to demonstrate basic level production formatting of emails, memos, business correspondence, tables, business reports, manuscripts, and research papers.
+In addition, students will use Microsoft Word 2016 to demonstrate basic level production formatting of emails, memos, business correspondence, tables, business reports, manuscripts, and research paper.

-OFIT 1130 Word Processing I 3
+OFIT 1130 Word Processing I

 Beginning word processing course using adopted Microsoft Word release edition.
-Focus will be on creating, formatting, editing, saving, retrieving and printing documents using word processing software.
-Included will be maintenance and customization of documents, creating and formatting tables and enhancing documents with special features in preparation for MOS Certification.
+Focus will be on creating, formatting, editing, saving, retrieving, and printing documents using word processing software.
+Included will be maintenance and customization of documents, creating and formatting tables and enhancing documents with special features in preparation for the Microsoft Word 77-725 Exam.